 The City Palace is definitely one of the best places to visit in Jaipur.
 It is a beautiful palace with a fascinating museum and the most interesting historical exhibitions I have ever seen.
 There is a room where artists offer their traditional craftwork for you to view.
 I was impressed with the various handmade products like woodwork, carpets, jewellery and paintings.
 The artists showed us how they make their products and we had an interesting conversation with them about their work.

 Completed in 1734, the Jantar Mantar is one to visit if you are interested in astrology and physics.
 It is located near the City Palace and features the largest sundial in the world.
 Make sure you get a guide so that you have someone with the right knowledge to explain all the different instruments to you.

 Hawa Mahal – Palace of Wind

 Hawa Mahal is a beautiful site, especially when the fountains are turned on.
-When David and I were there the biggest challenge for me was the attention I got for being a white woman.
-Particularly in the tower there is little space for everybody to fit through.
+When David and I were there the biggest challenges for me was the attention I got for being a white woman.
+Particularly in the tower, there is little space for everybody to fit through.
 A school class of 16-year-old boys followed us up the tower so it was quite crowded.
 I was bothered a little by the students trying to take pictures with me so make sure that you are prepared that you may be hassled.
-A part from this it was a very enjoyable experience to wander around this romantic, historic monument.
+Apart from this, it was a very enjoyable experience to wander around this romantic, historic monument.

 Amber Fort is an awesome sight and one of the best places to visit in Jaipur, I highly recommend it!
 We hired a guide to show us around and were very happy to have done so because of how gigantic the Fort was.
 It also has a grand history!
 We were given detailed information that we would not have learned otherwise.